rapidsai/ci-imgs/README.md

 # ci-imgs

-This repository contains the Dockerfile for the CI images used by RAPIDS.
-These images are built from the [rapidsai/mambaforge-cuda](https://github.com/rapidsai/mambaforge-cuda) images.
+This repository includes the following CI images for RAPIDS:

+- `ci` images are conda CI images used for building RAPIDS.
+- `ci-wheel` images are for building manylinux-compliant wheels.
+They are also used to build pure-Python wheels, and for publishing wheels with twine.
+- `citestwheel` images are for running wheel tests.

 ## `latest` tag

-The `latest` tag is an alias for the Docker image that has the latest CUDA version, Python version, and Ubuntu version supported by this repository at any given time.
+The `latest` image tags are controlled by the values in `latest.yaml`.